dustinpfister/blog_posts/_posts/js-javascript-iframe.md

 layout: post
 categories: js
 id: 375
-updated: 2019-02-10 11:18:47
+updated: 2019-02-10 16:41:16
-version: 1.7
+version: 1.8
 ---

 Sometimes it is called for to do something that involves an [iFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) when it comes to developing a client system with javaScript.
+The subject of iframes can become a little complicated there is much to write about with them when it comes to more advanced topics involving hidden iframes, and security concerns when with things like click jacking.
+So in this post I will be sticking to just the basics for now.

 <!-- more -->